lyrra/guilemacs/README.rst

   This branch is just a pointer to the most recent rebase branch.

+  Currently this branch tracks branch e28.2

+* branch e28.2

+  Rebasing the attempt from 2019.
+Trying to squash many additional (cleanup) commits.

+  Based on emacs version 28.2

 * guile-20230101

   Rebasing the attempt from 2019.
 Trying to squash many additional (cleanup) commits.